-In financial analysis, we often evaluate a bond and develop a strategy that will match the duration of the assets and liabilities.
-It is done to minimize the impact of interest rates on the net worth of business.
-MDURATION function helps us formulate a similar strategy.
+In financial analysis, we often evaluate a bond and develop a strategy that will match the duration of assets and liabilities.
+This is done to minimize the impact of interest rates on the net worth of a business.
+The MDURATION function helps us formulate a similar strategy.

 The Modified Duration is defined as follows:

 MDURATION is very similar to the DURATION function.
 The MDURATION function returns the annual duration of a security with periodic interest payments, but it calculates the duration if the yield were to increase 1%.

 The Macaulay duration is calculated for an assumed par value of $100.
 Both duration and modified duration allow bonds of different maturities and coupon rates to be compared directly.
 It can be useful to use DURATION in conjunction with MDURATION.

 Settlement (required argument) – This is the settlement date of the security after the issue date when the security is traded to the buyer.

 Maturity (required argument) – This is the maturity date of the security or the date when the security expires.